 In addition to his consulting work, Eduardo teaches Positive Psychology, among other subjects, at the Psychology Department of Saint Louis University, Madrid Campus, and guest teaches in numerous masters programmes.

 He has become one of the most requested speakers in Spain and abroad to deliver talks about topics such as the sense of humour, positive emotions and positive psychology, in venues including the Royal Institution of Great Britain, TED talks, and the Winchester Festival of Art and Mind.

 Lately, Eduardo is mainly focused on his creative projects (at age 5 we would call it “playing”) in fields such as fiction writing, theatre, film and advertising.
 These have been recognized with awards such as the Premio Goya (Spanish Academy Award), and three prizes (including Best Campaign) in the European Festival of Humour and Advertising.

-He has published six books for adults –El Sentido del Humor, Amor y Humor, Conversaciones con mi Gata, Yoga a la Siciliana, Alta Diversión and Juicio a los Humanos, (translated into English as Humans on Trial)– as well as six books for children, including The Most Wonderful Story Ever Written, and over 80 articles in academic publications and in the press.
-Rights to his books have been sold to over 15 countries, including Germany, Italy, France, Russia, China and Korea.
+He has published seven books for adults —The Cutting Edge, El Sentido del Humor, Amor y Humor, Conversaciones con mi Gata, Yoga a la Siciliana, Alta Diversión and Juicio a los Humanos, (translated into English as Humans on Trial)— as well as eight books for children, including the series The Most Wonderful Story Ever Written and a comic book for Disney.
+In addition, he has written over 80 articles in academic publications and in the press.
+Rights to his books have been sold in over 20 countries, including the US, Germany, Italy, France, China, Japan and Korea.